What is Block Storage?

 HPE provides several infrastructure packages with GreenLake to support various workload types.
 For instance, the composable package offers options for implementing a software-driven composable infrastructure, and the virtualization package offers options for implementing a GreenLake solution that runs virtualized applications.
 Along with offering packages for these workloads, HPE also offers packages for storage, backup, database management, big data, private cloud, and high-performance computing.

 Workings of HPE GreenLake

 The HP hardware that underpins each GreenLake implementation is at the core of these packages.
-For instance, HPE SimpliVity could be used in a virtualization solution, and HPE Synergy could be used in a GreenLake composable infrastructure.
-Additionally, GreenLake products use HPE hardware like ProLiant DL servers and Nimble storage, as well as third-party applications and services like Docker, Hadoop, SAP HANA, Nutanix AHV, VMware Cloud Foundation, Microsoft Azure, and AWS.
+For instance, HP SimpliVity could be used in a virtualization solution, and HP Synergy could be used in a GreenLake composable infrastructure.
+Additionally, GreenLake products use HP hardware like ProLiant DL servers and Nimble storage, as well as third-party applications and services like Docker, Hadoop, SAP HANA, Nutanix AHV, VMware Cloud Foundation, Microsoft Azure, and AWS.